THERAJESHWARPRASAD/TOKEN_JSON/README.md

-# Getting Google OAuth API credential file and token.pickle
+# Getting Google OAuth API credential file and token.json

 **NOTES**
 - Old authentication changed, now we can't use bot or replit to generate token.pickle.
 You need OS with a browser.